Barbara Mandrell: Marriage and family life

 Mandrell has been married to former musician and Navy pilot Ken Dudney since 1967.
 Dudney was originally hired as the drummer for Mandrell's family band.
 The pair met when she was 14 and he was 21.
 Dudney was engaged to another woman at the time.
 However, he broke off the engagement after having feelings for Mandrell.
 In 2003, Mandrell commented: "I'd dated him since I was 14 and I just couldn't wait to graduate high school so I could be Mrs. Ken Dudney."

 At the time of their marriage, Dudney gave up his career as a Navy pilot to help further his wife's career.
 The couple welcomed their first child, Matthew, in 1970, followed by daughter Jaime in 1976.
 In 1985 Mandrell gave birth to her third child, Nathan.
+Matthew was married to singer Christy Sutherland.

 In 1988, Mandrell and her family built a log cabin mansion called the Fontanel Mansion.
 The home consisted of six bedrooms, 13 bathrooms, two kitchens, five fireplaces and a helicopter landing pad.
 It has been considered to be the largest log cabin home in the world.
 Mandrell sold the home in 2002 in order to downsize.
 The home was auctioned.
 It has since been turned into a tourist attraction with a restaurant, a hotel, an outdoor music venue, and an indoor shooting range.
 Her daughter Jaime was the human resources manager of the mansion until February 2017.
 She then began a new career with a company that works to place people with addiction issues into appropriate rehabilitation facilities.